badlydrawnrob/anki/README.md

 - One learning lesson (documentation of an outcome)
 - One particular aspect of a problem you solved

+### Have a clear learning frame

+**This simply means the things you will, and won't learn** from the enormity of learning resources we all have at our disposal.
+It's very helpful to create concrete goals for yourself to keep things on track, not get overwhelmed while you're starting out, managing your time well.
+Are you looking for a job?
+A hobby?
+A budding entrepreneur?
+Your frame can change over time, and will differ person to person, but if I were to start learning coding from scratch, this is what I'd do.
+My current learning frame is "prototyping Elm apps with Python and SQLite to teach beginners how to code and validate my digital product ideas".
+I'm not interested in academic research, and my learning is a little shallow, as I don't code every day.
+Here's a [more detailed example of a learning frame](https://github.com/badlydrawnrob/elm-playground/tree/master/programming-elm) from the "Programming Elm" book I worked through.

 ### Make use of tags, theming, and search

 **Our brain works in [focus and diffuse](https://barbaraoakley.com/wp-content/uploads/2018/02/10-Top-Ideas-to-Help-Your-Learning-and-10-Pitfalls.pdf) mode,** so try to relate learning in interesting ways.
 Tag cards to group similar themes (like custom types, loops, or package functions) to drill as a group; theme the cards and learn it in [3 ways](https://github.com/badlydrawnrob/anki/issues/93); Revise a particular card with search.
 There's so many ways to learn!